-While it might be tempting to push a masked board through the soldering process sooner rather than later, this tendency can cause serious problems.
-When uncured mask hits molten solder, the liquid components of the mask instantly vaporize and, if the cured skin is not thick enough, will forcefully exit.
-This can open voids in the mask and even cause the mask to pop and throw solder beads all over the PCB.
+While it might be tempting to rush this step, it could cause serious problems.
+When uncured mask touches molten solder, the liquid components of the mask instantly vaporize and, if the cured skin is not thick enough, the expanded air will bubble out.
+This can open voids in the mask and even throw solder beads over the PCB.

 The pre-heat cycle in wave soldering equipment can speed up curing, but some pre-curing is still recommended.
-Before a masked board is put on the conveyor, the mask should be non-tacky with a thick skin.
+Therefore, test the masked board before it is placed on the conveyor; it should be non-tacky with a thick skin.
 Beyond that, you will need to test within your own process because it depends on the mask material, the thickness of the bead, and the thermal profile.
 We do not recommend changing your equipment thermal profile to speed up the mask curing process.
 That can lead to other problems, like thermally stressing sensitive components.

 If speed is the most important factor, consider natural latex solder masks.
 WonderMASK PX is the fastest curing mask available, so will fully cure within 20 minutes, depending on the thickness of the bead.
-Instead of skinning over, then curing on the inside like most masks, WonderMASK PX skins then thickens and cures throughout all at one time.
-That makes it perfect for when thick beads of mask are required.
+Instead of skinning over, then curing on the inside like most masks, WonderMASK PX skins but thickens and cures throughout simultaneously.
+It is the perfectly suited product when thick beads of mask are required.

 How To Remove Temporary Solder Mask

-Since we are talking about temporary solder mask, it needs to be removed at the end of the PCB assembly process.
+Temporary solder mask needs to be removed at the end of the PCB assembly process.
 Peelable masks are commonly removed by hand or with tweezers.
 Techspray offers several peelable masks:

 - WonderMASK P is a synthetic latex mask, so does not contain ammonia.
-This makes it easier on the nose, and safer on sensitive metals like gold, brass or aluminum.
+This makes it easier for personnel, and safer on sensitive metals like gold, brass or aluminum.

 - WonderMASK PX is our fastest curing mask, and ideal when you are applying thick beads.

 - Techform TC-533 was previously available from Kester.
-It cures quickly and has high tinsel strength.
+It cures quickly and has high tensile strength.
 It is ideal if breakage is a concern, or for conformal coating.